 4. Prepare for Lots of Traffic

-Here are some things to remember when it comes to preparing for the influx of traffic:
+Here are some things to remember when it comes to ecommerce holiday preparation and planning for the influx of traffic:

 - Add team members to accommodate customer service requests (especially if you offer live chat)